helium/libp2p-crypto/README.md

 security perspective since the resulting file will include both the public and private key.

-If the system supports hardware key storage use it instead of storing secrets on disk.
+If the system supports hardware key storage, use it instead of storing secrets on disk.
 That said, many systems don't support hardware key storage so here is how to save keys: